madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/use-case2.md

 +---------------+------------------------+------------------------+
 ```

-### WhatsApp worker implementation
+## WhatsApp worker implementation
-The worker attaches as a **blocking consumer** to the `whatsapp.notifications` queue and processes incoming messages.
+The worker attaches as a blocking consumer to the `whatsapp.notifications` queue and processes incoming messages.

-Create a `whatsapp_worker.py` file with the content below:
+Create a `whatsapp_worker.py` file with the content below.

-This Python script implements a **RabbitMQ consumer (worker)** that processes WhatsApp notification messages from a queue in a reliable and controlled manner.
+This Python script implements a RabbitMQ consumer (worker) that processes WhatsApp notification messages from a queue in a reliable and controlled manner.

 ```python
 import pika